 Parkinson's Disease can often be misdiagnosed as its early symptoms are characteristic of other conditions.
 Research has shown that subtle eye tremors, an early Parkinson's marker, could be detectable using advanced eye exam technology.
 One day soon, practitioners may send patients to an eye doctor to test for this and other diseases.

 Your Eye Doctor's Appointment Could Change Your Life

-So the next time you visit Dr. Fouladian at Eyes on Redondo Optometry in Redondo Beach, remember that a comprehensive eye exam can do more than determine your eyeglasses or contacts prescription.
-Dr. Fouladian can evaluate your eyes for existing or potential health issues, and communicate them to your primary care physician for the best possible care.
+So the next time you visit Dr. Benjamin Fouladian at Eyes on Redondo Optometry in Redondo Beach, remember that a comprehensive eye exam can do more than determine your eyeglasses or contacts prescription.
+Dr. Benjamin Fouladian can evaluate your eyes for existing or potential health issues, and communicate them to your primary care physician for the best possible care.
 By knowing that you're at risk for a certain disease, you can take precautions early on and manage the condition as needed.
 After all, an ounce of prevention is worth a pound of cure.